eduvpn/eduvpn.org/pages/faq.md

 ### I found a bug in the eduVPN client, how can I report it?

-All known issues in the eduVPN clients will be put in GitHub.
+All known issues in the eduVPN clients are published on GitHub.
 Please report issues with detailed information including OS version, client version and log-files directly in GitHub.
 Please make sure there is no personal data included, because this bug information will be public.